tausif-sama/Bangladesh_Team-Prodigy/README.md

 ## Introduction

 Badur Gaddi is a self driving car, modeled to work on the WRO FE track.
-The self driving AI model is built with end to end Convolutional Neural Network System system build on pytorch.
+This is a robot based on Jetson Nano and OpenCV that can complete a few laps on the WRO Future Engineers Track.

 ## Content